 It should be noted that premature withdrawals on FD having a tenure of five years is not permitted.

 Fixed deposit accounts can be of two types – cumulative or non-cumulative.
 Under cumulative FD, interest compounded annually gets reinvested with the principal amount.
 This increases the total amount realised on maturity.
-However, in case of non-cumulative schemes, interest can be withdrawn annually, half-yearly, or quarterly.
+However, in the case of non-cumulative schemes, interest can be withdrawn annually, half-yearly, or quarterly.

 Tax exemptions of up to Rs.
 1.5 Lakh are provided on investments made in a 5-year fixed deposit.
 Other FD schemes are taxable under the Income Tax Act of 1961, provided the interest income is higher than Rs.
 10,000.
 Form 15G (15H for senior citizens) has to be submitted if an investor wishes to avail tax benefits from FD investments.